-It’s now easier than ever to get your fashion fix at home thanks to soft furnishings from Calvin Klein or Bella Freud’s signature slogans on cozy pillows.
-We take a closer look at some of our favorite fashion for the home pieces and their catwalk inspirations….
+It’s now easier than ever to get your fashion fix at home thanks to soft furnishings from Kenzo or Dolce & Gabbana's eye-catching furniture.
+We take a closer look at some of our favorite fashion for the home pieces…

 The stalwarts of fashion for the home, Missoni have been creating timeless pattern-led pieces for our home since the 80s.
 Whether you opt for the signature zigzag or classic stripes, it’s easy to see why Missoni Home remains a firm favorite for the fashion-led interior.